 The Ombudsman’s investigation found that a quorum of council for the Municipality of Casselman materially advanced matters that constituted council business during the call, that it constituted a “meeting” under the Municipal Act, 2001, and was a very serious violation of the open meeting rules.

-Ombudsman Report Investigation into a complaint about a gathering held by members of the Community and Protective Services Committee of the City of London on March 21, 2023 Paul Dubé Ombudsman of Ontario January 2024 Investigation into a complaint about a gathering held by members of the Community …
+Ombudsman Report Investigation into a complaint about a gathering held by members of the Community and Protective Services Committee of the City of London on March 21, 2023 Paul Dubé Ombudsman of Ontario January 2024 Overview 1 My Office received a complaint about a gathering held by members of the …

 Body